Belal-2000/2nd-project/README.md

 - 'BB' can be whatever you want EX: mySecretBB
 - 'TOKEN_SEKRET' can be whatever you want EX: cantKnowMe
 - App will run on port 'db_port' 3000
-- For EndPoints read the REQUIREMENTS.md file
+- For EndPoints and dataShapes read the REQUIREMENTS.md file

 ### To use any endPoint that require a token :